Rajmund Molnár: MTK

 On 7 June 2023, Molnár joined Nemzeti Bajnokság I club MTK on a loan deal for the 2023–24 season.
 On 18 June 2024, he completed his permanent move to MTK by signing an unknown-term contract.

 On 9 August 2025, he scored the first hat-trick of the 2025–26 Nemzeti Bajnokság I season in their 5–0 victory over Diósgyőr.

 Pogoń Szczecin

 On 30 August 2025, Molnár signed for Polish club Pogoń Szczecin in the Ekstraklasa on a three-year deal, with an option to extend by a further year, for a reported transfer fee between €1 million and €2 million.

-He debuted for Szczecin in a 1-0 defeat from Korona Kielce at the Stadion Miejski in the 2025–26 Ekstraklasa season on 13 September 2025.
-He scored his first goal in a 3-4 defeat from Lechia Gdańsk at the Stadion Miejski im.
-Floriana Krygiera on 21 September 2025.
+He debuted for Pogoń in a 1–0 league loss to Korona Kielce at the Stadion Miejski on 13 September 2025.
+He scored his first goal in a 3–4 defeat against Lechia Gdańsk at the Florian Krygier Municipal Stadium on 21 September.
+His goal was voted the most spectacular goal of 2025 by the official website of Ekstraklasa.
+Molnár suffered an anterior cruciate ligament injury during a Polish Cup game against Widzew Łódź on 2 December 2025.
+In January 2026, it was announced he would be sidelined for the remainder of the season.